Last Updated on January 17, 2024 by Kelly

 Summary: My Thoughts on the Latin Quarter

 I’ve been to Paris several times, and the Latin Quarter remains one of my favorite areas of the city.
 I love to explore the cobblestone streets and find unique bookshops, cafes, and patisseries.
+After you’ve been to the Eiffel Tower, Notre Dame, and the Louvre, make sure you spend some time in the Latin Quarter!
 I also think that the Latin Quarter is a great place to stay due to its central location!